House of Evil

-House of Evil (Serenata macabra/ Macabre Serenade) a.k.a.
-Dance of Death, is a 1972 Mexican horror film directed by Luis Enrique Vergara and Jack Hill.
-It stars Boris Karloff and Julissa.
-It was filmed in May 1968, but released theatrically in 1972, three years after Karloff had died.
+House of Evil (Serenata macabra, also released as Dance of Death) is a 1972 Mexican horror film directed by Luis Enrique Vergara and Jack Hill, and starring Boris Karloff, Julissa, Andrés García and José Ángel Espinoza.

-House of Evil is one of four low-budget Mexican horror films Karloff made in a package deal with Mexican producer Luis Enrique Vergara.
+This was the first in a cycle of four films Karloff made in a package deal with Mexican producer Luis Enrique Vergara.
 The others are Isle of the Snake People, The Incredible Invasion, and Fear Chamber.
-Karloff's scenes for all four films were directed by Jack Hill in Los Angeles in the spring of 1968.
-The films were then completed in Mexico.
+Karloff's scenes for all four films were directed by Hill in Los Angeles in the spring of 1968, while the rest of the films were completed in Mexico without either's involvement.

+House of Evil was released theatrically in 1972, three years after Karloff's death.

 Plot

-Morhenge Mansion, 1900: The dying Matthias Morteval invites his dysfunctional relatives to his home for a will reading.
+Morhenge Mansion, 1900.
+The dying Matthias Morteval invites his dysfunctional relatives to his home for a will reading.
 However, he dies, and soon the relatives are being murdered one by one by his robotic toys that are alive.